Calgary Flames: High-profile turnover (2022–present)

 Huberdeau and Gaudreau both recorded 115 points during the 2021–22 NHL season, tied for second place in NHL scoring behind Edmonton Oilers forward Connor McDavid.
 Huberdeau agreed to an eight-year, $84 million contract extension with the Flames on August 4, 2022, nearly two weeks after being traded by the Panthers, the most lucrative contract in Flames franchise history, surpassing the seven-year, $45 million deal Sean Monahan signed with the club in 2016.
 Despite any NHL team losing two 100-point players for the first time in the NHL salary cap era, the moves made by general manager Brad Treliving were praised, with some commentary suggesting the Flames might be a more serious Stanley Cup contender in 2022–23.
+Despite these high expectations, the Flames missed the playoffs, and Treliving subsequently elected to vacate his position as general manager on April 17, 2023.
+Don Maloney was named the club's director of hockey operations and also replaced Treliving as GM on an interim basis.
+On May 23, 2023, Craig Conroy was named the club's general manager after nine seasons of being an assistant general manager.
+On June 12, Ryan Huska was named the new head coach of the team after Darryl Sutter's firing.
+Conroy's first trade was trading off leading goal-scorer, Tyler Toffoli to the New Jersey Devils in exchange for Yegor Sharangovich and a 2023 third-round draft choice on June 27.
+The following day, Sharangovich signed a two-year, $6.2 million extension with the club.